The party is set for the long-awaited opening of the rebuilt Bay Bridge, but you might have to pay to cross the new eastern span.

 As way to celebrate completion of the $6 billion project, the Metropolitan Transportation Commission, which manages the span, had recommended spending $5.6 million in toll funds to allow at least 150,000 people to walk over the bridge for free during the Labor Day weekend.
 The money would pay for transportation, security and sanitary details.

-That proposal has irked some lawmakers, including San Mateo state Sen. Jerry Hill, who is crafting legislation that would block the move.
+That proposal has irked some lawmakers, including San Mateo state Sen. Jerry Hill, who introduced legislation this week attempting to block the move.

 On Wednesday, the MTC’s governing body nearly voted to add a $5 fee for walkers to cross the span as a way to recoup some of the public money.
 However, any action on the fee could have been a violation of the Brown Act, California’s open-meeting law, so a decision on the matter was pushed back to next month.
 The commission did approve the plan to stage the opening-day celebration.